damianhakert/damianhakert.github.io/source/_posts/2014-12-23-gitlab-7-6-1-released.markdown

 to upgrade to 7.6.1 CE or 7.6.2 EE.

 If you've experienced a failed migration you can run this release to correct it.
+If it exists you will have to manually remove the `identities` database table before upgrading.

 <!-- more -->